Dance Rules & Regulations – 2022

-- No competitor may approach the adjudicator.
+- No competitor may contact the adjudicator(s).
 This may result in disqualification.
-No teacher or member of the public may speak to the adjudicator.
-Necessary questions from a competitor must be directed to the adjudicator’s secretary or to some member of the competition staff.
+No teacher or member of the public may contact the adjudicator(s).
+Necessary questions from a competitor must be directed to a member of the competition staff.

 - The marks awarded by the adjudicator are final.
 Only the top mark in each class will be announced.

 - The same routine or music cannot be used in more than one class by the same competitor.

 - Music should be submitted to email@example.com no later than March 23rd, 2022.
 Clearly indicate each entry number (provided by the Festival), your studio/school name and the name/date of the competition.
 Please ensure that you bring a back-up copy of your music, preferably on a USB key.
 The playing of each piece will be supervised by the house technician.

 - The Association reserves the right to disqualify any competitor or group who is not ready to perform when called.

 - Only children ages 8 and under will be allowed to be assisted on to the stage by a teacher, parent or assistant.
 Otherwise only Festival representatives are allowed backstage.
 Teachers may not demonstrate or cue students of any age from on or off stage.